rbchan/popdy-inference/notes.md

 - Tell professors not to send their students until they're good with R

+- Shorten slides and make time for homework on Thursdays

 - Nmix-bin II is too long

 - Remove missing values in grouse data, especially for Nmix examples